MionKit/mion/packages/router/README.md

 Params are automatically serialized and validated from typescript, no other extra steps required or need to declare schemas or any other validation library. **Types are your schema!**

-mion only cares about the `url.path`, and completely ignores the http method, so in theory request could be made using `POST`, `PUT`, `GET`, or the router could be used in any event driven environment where the concept of method does not exist.
+mion only cares about the `url.path`, and completely ignores the http method, so in theory request could be made using `POST`, `PUT`, `GET`, or the router could be used in any event driven environment where the concept of HTTP method does not exist.

 ```ts
 // examples/routes-definition.routes.ts